jonesdint/heroku-tailscale/README.md

 Looks to be based on https://tailscale.com/kb/1107/heroku/.

-Much appeciation to @kongmadai, and anyone else who wrote boilerplate so I don't have to.
+Much appreciation to @kongmadai, and anyone else who wrote boilerplate so I don't have to.
 Also Tailscale is one of the most impressive projects out there right now, amd not just for what it does.
 A constant stream of updates and new features, *really* high quality code, thorough documentation, solid relationship between devs and community, a generous free tier...the list goes on.
 The people on that project are kind of making the rest of us look bad.